 - Persistent vomiting

-- Signs of severe dehydration, including a dry mouth, muscle cramps, decreased urine output or fatigue
+- Signs of severe dehydration, including a dry mouth, muscle cramps, decreased urine output, dizziness or fatigue

 If you have diarrhea and you've just returned home from a trip abroad, share that trip information with your doctor when you call to make an appointment.